-- recognized standards or licensure/certification requirements for the profession, as applicable.
-Whenever possible, individuals in allied professions should have a minimum of five (5) years of experience working with historic properties. - C. FTA acknowledges that Tribes possess special expertise in assessing the National Register eligibility of properties with religious and cultural significance to their Tribe(s).
+- ii.
+The FTA and the Metropolitan Council shall ensure that consultants retained for services pursuant to implementation of this MOA are SOI-Qualified Professionals, or in the instance of other allied professions not covered by the SOI's Professional Qualification Standards, they shall meet other nationally recognized standards or licensure/certification requirements for the profession, as applicable.
+Whenever possible, individuals in allied professions should have a minimum of five (5) years of experience working with historic properties. - C. The FTA acknowledges that Tribes possess special expertise in assessing the National Register eligibility of properties with religious and cultural significance to their Tribe(s).
 If a Tribe requests, or if FTA otherwise offers and the Tribe accepts, Consulting Party status under this MOA, FTA shall seek input from the Tribe to determine whether a SOI-Qualified Professional is qualified to assess a property's potential religious or cultural significance to the Tribe under National Register criteria.